Ways to Open Access

 • Search for repositories

-• Collections of repositories: these enable you to search through and access materials and resources from all of the repositories covered, simultaneously and using a single interface.
+• Repository collectors: these enable you to search through and access materials and resources from all of the repositories covered, simultaneously and using a single interface.

 • OAIster: union catalogue providing millions of records of open access resources.
 This catalogue was created by compiling material from open access collections from all over the world.
 OAlster currently has over 50 million records representing digital resources from over 2,000 collaborators.